Sudhamoy Babur Advut Galpo

-Sudhamoy Babur Advut Galpo is a 2011 Indian film, which was directed by Anindya Chatterjee, and with music by Sanjib Sarkar.
+Sudhamoy Babur Advut Galpo is a 2011 Indian film, which was directed by Anindya Chatterjee.

 Plot

 Sudhamoy, the protagonist in the film has no-one in his family except his servant Khoma and a pocket watch which is an inherited possession.
 The daily life of Sudhamoy revolves around this watch.
 At one point of time, he becomes completely obsessed with this and he starts believing in the pocket watch solely.
 How this obsession changes his life is the central focus of the story.
 Moreover, the story is a glaring example of our lives becoming entirely mechanised.